AleksanderMako/game-of-three/docs/client.md

 ### Running the client as bot

 The run bot file includes the logic needed for a client to play on its own.
-The clients and server interaction can be broken down to 2 phases:
+The client and server interaction can be broken down into 2 phases:
 1. The "handshake" which involves the handoff of the first number between the two components.
 2. The game loop which handles every other game interaction